Cornwall Central Middle School Bylaws

-The committee will advertise positions of office available and post the job descriptions for each office by sending via classroom teachers a notice to all parents/guardians during March via in-school announcements as well as the PTO website.
+The committee will advertise positions of office available and post the job descriptions for each office by notice to all parents/guardians during March via in-school announcements as well as the PTO website.
 In addition, these advertisements shall go to parents of incoming students as well as the PTO website.

 All nominees will be contacted by the Nominating Committee prior to the April general meeting.
 Only those persons who have consented to serve shall be put on the election ballot.

 The Nominating Committee will announce at the April general meeting all persons nominated.

 Floor nominations will be accepted at the May general meeting provided they are seconded.

 A notice of elections will be distributed to incoming 5th Grade parent/guardians.
 These parent/guardians are eligible to be nominated for a position on the Middle School PTO Executive Board.
 They are also eligible to be considered as an Event Chairperson for the following school year, provided they are current Cornwall Parent-Teacher Organization Inc. Members.